-The Site is a manmade structure circa (c) 1836, described as a solid-fill pier retained by timber bulk heads (USACE 1996).
-The primary early use of the Site was a storage and linseed/vegetable oil factory.
-Several different entities owned and operated the Site from c1859 to post 1943.
+The property is a manmade structure circa (c) 1836, described as a solid-fill pier retained by timber bulk heads (USACE 1996).
+The primary early use of the property was a storage and linseed/vegetable oil factory.
+Several different entities owned and operated on the property from c1859 to post 1943.
+Limited data on ownership is readily available and is summarized below.

 - c1859 Houseman Store/Jewett and Dean Linseed - c1898-?
-JA Dean and Company (linseed oil mill) (Sanborn 1898) - c1917-1932 American Linseed Company (linseed oil mill) - c1932-194?s Archer-Daniels-Midland (linseed/vegetable oils) - c1951-1953 International Engineering Chemical Co (use unknown) (Sanborn 1951) - c1953-?
-Puritan Petroleum Company (Fuel Oil Distribution)
+JA Dean and Company (linseed oil mill) (Sanborn 1898) - c1917-1932 American Linseed Company (linseed oil mill)

-• c1965-?
+- c1932-194?s Archer-Daniels-Midland (linseed/vegetable oils) - c1951-1953 International Engineering Chemical Co (use unknown) (Sanborn 1951) - c1953-?
+Puritan Petroleum Company (Fuel Oil Distribution) - c1965-?
 Gulf Oil Company (mooring of floating equipment)

-All buildings had been demolished as of 1974 and the Site was used for storage of truck trailers and other equipment (1978-present).
-The Site is currently used for storage of trailers, construction equipment and other construction related material.
-The Site is owned by Dolan Transportation Services Inc. (DTS).
+All buildings had been demolished as of 1974 and theproperty was used for storage of truck trailers and other equipment (1978-present).
+The property is currently used for storage of trailers, construction equipment and other construction related material.
+The property is owned by Dolan Transportation Services Inc. (DTS).